 The federal secretariat in Abuja, was on fire but authorities were able to bring the situation under control as the fire has been extinguished.
 Nevertheless, the vicinity of the complex remains in pandemonium, our correspondents say.

 Spokesperson for the Federal Fire Service said it received an alert on the incident 30 minutes after the fire started, of which they quickly headed to the premises to handle the situation.
 The firemen are however said to be scrambling for ladders to climb up to the top floors where the fire began.
 He said there was no casualty in the incident but that his agency was yet to establish the cause of the fire.
+Some parts of the building can be replaced with materials found on sites such as 防火門.

 According to a premium times reporter, the fire started from the section of the complex occupied by the Federal Ministry of Education and fire fighters are battled to save the inferno from spreading to adjourning buildings.